The best turkey lasagna from Ina Garten! Packed with so many delicious layers. It’s rich, flavorful, and exactly what you want in a lasagna.

 - 1 lb. fresh mozzarella, thinly sliced

-- Heat olive oil in a large non-stick skillet.
+- Heat olive oil in a large heavy-duty skillet.
 Add the onion and cook for 5 minutes over medium heat or until translucent.
-Add the garlic and cook for 1 more minute.
-Add the sausage, breaking it up with a wooden spoon; cook for 10 minutes or until no longer pink.
+Add the garlic and cook until fragrant.
+Add the sausage, breaking it up with a wooden spoon.
+Cook for 8-10 minutes or until no longer pink.

-- Add the tomatoes, tomato paste, 2 tablespoons of the parsley, basil, 1½ teaspoons of salt, and ½ teaspoon pepper.
-Simmer, uncovered, over medium-low heat for 15-20 minutes until thickened.
+- Add the tomatoes, tomato paste, 2 tablespoons of the parsley, basil, 1 1/2 teaspoons of salt, and 1/2 teaspoon pepper.
+Simmer, uncovered, over medium-low heat for 15-20 minutes or until thickened and reduced.

 - Fill a large rectangular dish with hottest tap water.
 Add the lasagne noodles and soak in water for 20 minutes.
-Drain.
+Move the noodles around occasionally with a pair of tongs so they don’t stick.
+Drain and lay flat on a parchment lined baking sheet.
+Don’t leave the noodles in a colander or they will stick together.

-- In a medium bowl, combine the ricotta cheese, goat cheese, 1 cup of Parmesan cheese, egg, remaining 2 tablespoons of parsley, remaining ½ teaspoon salt, and ¼ teaspoon pepper; set aside.
+- In a medium bowl, combine the ricotta cheese, goat cheese, 1 cup of Parmesan cheese, egg, remaining 2 tablespoons of parsley, remaining 1/4 teaspoon salt, and 1/4 teaspoon pepper.
+Set aside.